Nando Reis: Personal life

-Nando Reis was married twice.
-The first marriage was with Vânia Passos, a former classmate, and the wedding took place on February 14, 1985.
+Nando Reis has been married twice.
+His first marriage was to Vânia Passos, a former classmate, and the wedding took place on February 14, 1985.
 His four children are Theodoro Passos Reis, born on January 16, 1986, Sophia Passos Reis, born on July 1, 1988, Sebastião, born on May 13, 1995, and Zoe Passos Reis, born on September 27, 1999.
-In September 2003, he ended his marriage with Vânia, and married Anna some months later.
-In November 2005, he ended this second marriage.
+In September 2003, he ended his marriage with Vânia, and married Anna a few months later.
+In November 2005, he ended his second marriage.
 He dated Nina, and she gave him his fifth child, Ismael.
 Some years later, he started dating Vânia again.
 He also dated fellow musician and occasional partner Marisa Monte.

 His daughter Sophia Reis was a VJ for MTV Brasil.
 She has also worked as actress and starred in the film Meu Tio Matou um Cara.
 Theodoro Reis is also an artist and performs in the band Zafenate.

 Nando Reis is a self-declared atheist and bisexual.
 He supports São Paulo FC, having written a book about his passion for football entitled Meu Pequeno São-Paulino (My Little São Paulo Supporter).
 He also had a column about sports at O Estado de S. Paulo newspaper.

-Nando has a history of drug and alcohol abuse, which he had so far quit.
+Nando has a history of drug and alcohol use, which he has now quit.
 He states that he has contemplated suicide twice: once via a lexotan overdose (which led him to the hospital), and another time by jumping.

-One of Nando's cousins was Vange Leonel, who was famous for her work with the post-punk band Nau.
+One of Nando's cousins is Vange Leonel, who was famous for her work with the post-punk band Nau.
 Nando would produce her debut full-length solo album, Vange, in 1991.

 Reis owns a property in Jaú, São Paulo state, where he recovers the riparian forest and keeps bees and an agriforest.